-- Link to existing successful programs, services, or systems that are already in place and can be leveraged for this effort.
+• Link to existing successful programs, services, or systems that are already in place and can be leveraged for this effort.
 These existing efforts do not necessarily need to be cancer related, or even health related.
-This is an opportunity to be creative and look for new partnerships. - Local communities or groups of people will likely be impacted by the priority.
-Plan to obtain their support and involvement from the beginning of your implementation efforts.
+This is an opportunity to be creative and look for new partnerships.

+Populations of focus should be at the center of your planning, implementation, and evaluation.
+Assure you have their active engagement support and involvement from the beginning of your planning and implementation efforts.